SwissDataScienceCenter/compute-environment-template/README.md

-# renku-template-project
+# Compute environment template for python projects
-Template for renku projects leveraging devcontainer for environment builds.
+Template for leveraging devcontainer for environment builds that are based on python.